 ABOUT the ARTIST

-As the buyer or collector be assured that these are contemporary, modern and accomplished abstract drawing prints.
-The Xuaca Installation Original Drawings were shown at the San Jose Institute of Contemporary Art and reviewed favorably in the quarterly magazine Artweek.
+As the buyer or collector be assured that these are contemporary and modern drawings by an accomplished artist.
+The artist has shown her work in Montreal, San Jose and San Francisco.
+The San Francisco Chronicle art critic Kenneth Baker gave the artist a personal kudo for craftsmanship.
+Two original drawings were shown at the San Jose Institute of Contemporary Art and were favorably reviewed in the quarterly magazine Artweek.

 Each product page of Framed Prints contains more detailed descriptions which may interest you.

 Thank you for visiting.
 Be sure to sign up for exclusive semi-monthly updates.